Our partners range from patients and members of the public to qualified legal experts and chiropractors

 All Medical Assessors are fully qualified, registered medical practitioners.

 The role of the Test of Competence (TOC) Assessment Panel is to impartially assess the evidence presented by chiropractors from overseas who do not hold a chiropractic degree from an education programme recognised by the General Chiropractic Council.
-Following an assessment of written evidence and interviews, the Panel provides recommendations to the Registrar on whether the evidence is sufficient to meet the criteria for registration.
+Following an assessment of written evidence and interviews, the Panel provides a recommendation to the Registrar on whether the candidate has met the same standards as those graduating from GCC approved chiropractic programmes in the UK.
+Assessors must have been practising for at least five years.

 In addition to the Panel, the Test of Competence is quality assured by the TOC External Examiner, who is completely independent of the General Chiropractic Council.